henrytomsf/scala_retirement_calculator/README.md

-# scala_retirement_calculator
+# scala retirement calculator
-Project for retirement calculator to familiarize with scala
+Project for retirement calculator to familiarize with scala with TDD